DragonLiu1995/DragonLiu1995.github.io/_pages/about.md

-I am Xiulong Liu, currently a second-year Ph.D. at Department of Electrical and Computer Engineering at University of Washington, advised by Prof. [Eli Shlizerman](https://faculty.washington.edu/shlizee/).
-My research interests broadly lie in audio-visual learning, computer vision, time-series modeling, human-centered interaction system.
-I received my M.S. in ECE at UW at 2020, and worked at [OneClick AI](https://www.oneclick.ai/home/) throughout 2020 before joining UW again as a Ph.D. student.
+I am Xiulong Liu, Ph.D. graduate from University of Washington at the University of Washington NeuroAI Lab advised by Prof. [Eli Shlizerman](https://faculty.washington.edu/shlizee/).
+My research interests broadly lie in computer vision, audio generation and multi-modal learning.
 Prior to that, I received my B.S. degree in Electrical Engineering at Shanghai Jiaotong University.
-During my undergrad, my study focus is on power system and its automation.
-If you're interested in my background, here's my <b><a href="/assets/pdf/Xiulong_Resume.pdf">CV</a></b>

-In addition to research, I love teaching students about digital image processing, giving them hands-on experience about how to implement traditional image processing algorithms and realize visual effects.
-During my spare time, I love to challenge myself with high-intensity sports like marathon, mountaineering, road biking, speed roller-skating.